India moves to set up industrial parks with China

-NEW DELHI India has moved a step closer to establishing industrial parks with China, the law minister said on Wednesday, as New Delhi looks to rebalance a $40 billion trade deficit with its northern neighbour.
+NEW DELHI, June 25 India has moved a step closer to establishing industrial parks with China, the country's law minister said on Wednesday, as New Delhi looks to rebalance a $40 billion trade deficit with its northern neighbour.

 Ravi Shankar Prasad told reporters that India's cabinet had approved in principle a memorandum of understanding between the two countries for setting up the parks.